stonepros/stone/doc/rados/operations/crush-map-edits.rst

 .. topic:: Bucket Types

-   Ceph supports five bucket types, each representing a tradeoff between performance and reorganization efficiency.
+   Stone supports five bucket types, each representing a tradeoff between performance and reorganization efficiency.
 If you are unsure of which bucket type to use, we recommend using a ``straw2`` bucket.
 For a detailed discussion of bucket types, refer to